-Rutgers Cancer Institute of New Jersey and Rutgers Robert Wood Johnson Medical School offer a two year ACGME accredited Fellowship in Complex General Surgical Oncology.
+Rutgers Cancer Institute of New Jersey and Rutgers Robert Wood Johnson Medical School offer a two-year Accreditation Council for Graduate Medical Education (ACGME) accredited Fellowship in Complex General Surgical Oncology.
 This program is for board eligible general surgeons (or the equivalent training in Canada or Great Britain), who wish to attain subspecialty certification for the practice of general surgical oncology.

 The overall objectives of the Fellowship Program include:

 - Train surgical oncologists to become leaders in clinical care, research, and program administration.

 - Teach surgical oncologists the broad fund of knowledge and organizational skills necessary to be an effective participant and leader of multidisciplinary cancer care teams.